saopayne/tone_messenger_bot/README.md

 #### Quick Summary

-The goalis to create an emotional Facebook Messenger chat bot.
+The goal is to create an emotional Facebook Messenger chat bot.
 Depending on whether the user sends it a positive or negative message, it will gradually get happier or sadder, which will determine its responses.
 All the responses are generic and simply visualise the mood of the bot.